tsnellgrove/dark_castle3/doc/to_do.md

 	- Order of Op: 1) obj noun syns, 2) gbl verb syns

 *-- INTERPRETER ENHANCEMENT --*
-- TBD: sort out synonyms like 'stand' and 'sit' and 'lie'
-- Interpreter enhancements:
-	- noun synonyms (list in place of base_name)
-	- verb synonyms (attribute of Class?
-Should verbs associated with obj???)
-	- enable "take all", "drop all"
-	- randomize frequent responses (e.g. "in your spell book you see...")
-- re-institue remove() verb for Garment; 'take' as synonym
-	- worn obj take() => "You're already wearing it"
-	- obj on floor remove() => "Taken" (i.e. is synonym)

 - assume that item in hand will be used for activity (e.g. attack)
 - move() command ?
 - enable 'take all'